Truzgavka/JPGtoBITMAPconverter/README.md

 # JPGtoBITMAPconverter
-Script that make JPG bitmap (only 0,0,0 and 255,255,255 colors) from JPG/'other formats' picture.
+Script that creates bitmap -BMP format - (only 0,0,0 and 255,255,255 colors) from JPG/'other formats' picture.
 Configurable threshold.
 Editable in real time.

 Main function:
 1. Select image